wittalloM/Procrasti-NADA/README.md

+# About Project ;

+- Este projeto foi feito com base nas bibliotecas e estruturas do framework React, utilizando Vite.

+-"This project was built based on the libraries and structures of the React framework, using Vite."

+- Este é um exercício simples onde construimos uma lista de tarefas com algumas funcionalidades básicas e design minimalista ;

+-"This is a basic to-do list application featuring functionality such as adding, removing, and marking tasks as complete, with a minimalist design."

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.